rubendal/Sm4sh-Calculator/README.md

 ### Recent Changes
 * Added - Set weight to 100 flag for moves that make the opponent have 100 weight like paralyzers and Finishing Touch
 * Added - Parameter editing (for modders and researchers)
-* Changed - Using new vectoring formula obtained with new discoveries
+* Changed - Using new LSI formula obtained with new discoveries
-* Changed - Vectoring is now calculated with DI
+* Changed - LSI is now calculated with DI
 * Added - Hit Advantage
 * Added - Hitstun cancel calculation process
 * Added - URL Sharing